GitHubProjectsTosotada/detectiveyellowcopyrightedrat/admintools/README.md

 Requires Python 3.4+, the main bot dependencies, and some additional Python dependencies.

-To install the required Python libraries, just run this from the `admintools` directory:
+To install the additional Python dependencies, just run this from the `admintools` directory:

 ```bash
 sudo pip3 install -r requirements.txt
 ```
 Backend is served in port 8044 and frontend in port 8045.
-A reverse proxy must be configured so the frontend is served in `/` and the data`.
-[Nginx](http://nginx.org/) is recommended.
-There is a Nginx configuration file called `nginx-conf` for this.
+A reverse proxy must be configured so the frontend is served in `/` and the backend is served in `data`.
+[Nginx](http://nginx.org/) is recommended for this.
+There is an example Nginx configuration file called `nginx-conf` available.

 [Cerbot](https://certbot.eff.org/) is recommended to serve the website through HTTPS with a proper certificate.